 your family members and health professionals need to follow your valid directive if you’re unable to communicate your end-of-life wishes

-While it’s not necessary to engage a lawyer for your directive to be valid, it is recommended that you get legal advice to understand the requirements of an advance care directive in your state or territory and discuss how a directive can form part of your overall estate plan.
+While it's not necessary to seek advice from a lawyer for your directive to be valid, it is recommended that you get legal advice to understand the requirements of an advance care directive in your state or territory and discuss how a directive can form part of your overall estate plan.
+This is important to do ahead of time, as leaving it to late risks life limiting illness hitting before your'e decision maker has been appointed.

 Your advance directive is relatively simple in what information it should have.
 It can include: